-- Pinch plants back 7 to 14 days after transplanting to improve basal branching.
-Plants can be pinched as the crop matures to improve their habit, but flowering will be delayed approximately 2 to 3 weeks. - In trials, Florel has proven effective for increasing branching when applied 1 to 3 times at 250 to 500 ppm to a stress-free, actively growing plant.
+- Pinching is generally recommended.
+Pinch plants back 7 to 14 days after transplanting to improve basal branching.
+Plants can be pinched as the crop matures to improve their habit, but flowering will be delayed approximately 2 to 3 weeks. - In trials, Florel has proven effective for increasing branching when applied once at 250 to 400 ppm to a stress-free, actively growing plant.
 Flowering will be delayed a minimum of 7 to 8 weeks, depending on the concentration used.
 Improved branching, darker green foliage and shorter internodes will be the benefits.